hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 thanks for sharing!

 [12:15:06](#81odZYDy9D74Ut5XbU64i_2qxLRm_nFl7pIKbq21Udo) <kskarthik>:
-hiiamboris (hiiamboris) Ì†ΩÌ±çÔ∏è
+hiiamboris (hiiamboris) üëçÔ∏è

 [12:18:45](#nsgHeRCPK5zt6aTvSMW7vuHswYJbssVjTUUXX5c7DiY) <kskarthik>:
 hiiamboris (hiiamboris): so any plans of dropping those 32bit library dependencies ?

 [12:22:32](#yMZrxtvvq5zJUQqN1AW6Uw2dSy90BHmzH7onT8YXs_c) <hiiamboris (NOT THIS ONE)>:
 Of course, just not the top priority.
-See https://gitter.im/red/red?at=5e09152cd5a7f357e6a1af83 for team's official stance (on Mac it's a more pressing matter Ì†ΩÌ∏â
+See https://gitter.im/red/red?at=5e09152cd5a7f357e6a1af83 for team's official stance (on Mac it's a more pressing matter üòâ

 [12:24:47](#a7qgKR0yuVGDrp0XFWV4pIFMJSt5-w73Yr4mABzRUOA) <kskarthik>:
 Got it.
 Mac needs more priority.
 I assume that solution works for Linux as well

 [12:26:02](#TZMZXbJUEOFIkEdwVPUzE4BoLbgI5snlJ2MG_iv5fQU) <hiiamboris (NOT THIS ONE)>:
 OK I conjured up a list https://github.com/red/red/wiki/%5BLINKS%5D-Unofficial-Red-images
-@rebolek if you would add your image there as well Ì†ΩÌ∏â
+@rebolek if you would add your image there as well üòâ

 [12:26:21](#GR27Urd0X_wzs_HRhfn_7YZK_ks_98kV8IBJ6rI-uy4) <hiiamboris (NOT THIS ONE)>:
 * OK I conjured up a list https://github.com/red/red/wiki/%5BLINKS%5D-Unofficial-Red-images